icylogic/maupassant-hexo/README.md

 google_analytics: ## Your Google Analytics tracking id, e.g. UA-42425684-2
 baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
 show_category_count: false ## If you want to show the count of categories in the sidebar widget please set the value to true.
+toc_number: true ## If you want to add list number to toc please set the value to true.
 shareto: true ## If you want to use the share button please set the value to true.
 busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
 widgets_on_small_screens: false ## Set to true to enable widgets on small screens.